efallancy/chimerical-partner-node/README.md

 # Chimerical Partner
 > [Chimerical](https://chimerical.herokuapp.com) - In Node JS

+> News feed, dashboard like app.
+Powered by New York Times.

 This is an app that I built as a remake to the [Chimerical Partner](https://chimerical-partner.herokuapp.com) that I made using Ruby on Rails.

-This is also made using Express, React, Cheerio, Babel (as transpiler for ES6 and React), Webpack, Request and axios.
+Made using Express, React, Cheerio, Babel (as transpiler for ES6 and React), Webpack, Request and axios.

 Some of the packages being used:
 - css-loader